shrutiebony/shrutiebony/README.md

 #### 🔹 Python Workflow Optimization (Tech Mahindra – BT Group)
 - Reduced a **critical script runtime** from **22.5 hours → 40 minutes** by redesigning logic in Pandas.
 - Generated 140K+ records with 100% accuracy, removing major downstream delays.
-- Became to go-to person to in the team to lead any new tech-stack for erterprise development
+- Became to go-to person to in the team to lead any new tech-stack for enterprise development

 #### 🔹 FastAPI Excel Automation System
 - Delivered a backend system to **read and update Excel sheets reliably**.